pylondata/pyloncoin/README.md

 FairCoin2 proof-of-cooperation working tree
 ===========================================

+PLEASE NOTE: this version has not yet been released and can not be used for real world transactions.
+We're in beta test right now.
+The CURRENT version of FairCoin can be found here: https://github.com/FairCoinTeam/fair-coin.git

 https://fair.to/fc2

 FairCoin is the monetary base system for FairCoop.
 We constantly drive development of the FairCoop/FairCoin ecosystem further and shape the individual components to fit our vision: building tools to enable everyone to participate in a fair economy on a global scale.